-YouTube’s UI has been updated, with a new style, a pinch-to-zoom function, accurate finding, new buttons, ambient mode, and a “even darker” dark option.
+YouTube’s UI has been updated, with a new style, a pinch-to-zoom function, accurate finding, new buttons, a thumbnail maker, ambient mode, and an “even darker” dark option.
 Beginning today, all users will progressively receive the upgrades.

 YouTube’s new pinch-to-zoom feature allows iOS and Android users to zoom in on videos to view more information.
 In August, Premium subscribers were able to test this functionality.